-Box Description This box contains the value Continue to process.
-If you war to continue with the CTP disposition method, but want to specify a different CTP operation or reasons, do not modify this value.
+Box Description Dispositions This box contains the value Continue to process .
+If you want to continue with the CTP disposition method, but want to specify a different CTP operation or reasons, do not modify this value.
 If, however, you want to specify a different disposition method, select an option as described in the following table.
-Dispositions Option Description Clear Select this option if the defect raised for the serial/lot is not considered a defect.
+Option Description Clear Select this option if the defect raised for the serial/lot is not considered a defect.
 Use as is Select this option to use the serial/lot in the operations as it is.
 Scrap Select this option to discard the serial/lot.
-Rework Select this option to rework on the non-conforming part, and then select the operation on which the defective pieces should be reworked, in the USE UNTIL/ REWORK OPERATION box.
+Rework Select this option to rework on the non-conforming part, and then select the operation on which the defective pieces should be reworked, in the USE UNTIL/REWORK OPERATION box.
 MRB Select MRB to indicate that the defect must be reviewed by the material board, thus deferring the disposition to a later date.
 This will allow the quality team in your organization to determine the correct disposition method.
-USE UNTIL/REWORK OPERATION until which the serial/lot can be appears only for the following dispositio Continue to procRework cess SELECT DISPOSITION ACTION REASON Select the hierarchy of reasons for the disposition action.
-ADDITIONAL INFORMATION Enter any relevant information, such as a URL, contact detail of the supplier, or any information that is helpful to perform the root cause analysis of the non-conformance.
+USE UNTIL/REWORK OPERATION Select the operation until which the serial/lot can be processed.
+This box appears only for the following disposition methods: • Continue to process • Rework SELECT DISPOSITION ACTION REASON Select the hierarchy of reasons for the disposition action.
+ADDITIONAL INFORMATION Enter any relevant information, such as a URL, contact details of the supplier, or any information that is helpful to perform the root cause analysis of the non-conformance.